SangResidata/MachineLearning-PredictionAnalysis/Predicting-fare-of-airline-tickets/readme.md

 b) How is the price affected when tickets are bought in just 1 or 2 days before departure?
 c) Does ticket price change based on the departure time and arrival time?
 d) How the price changes with change in Source and Destination?
 e) How does the ticket price vary between Economy and Business class?

+DATA COLLECTION AND METHODOLOGY

+Octoparse scraping tool was used to extract data from the website.
+Data was collected in two parts: one for economy class tickets and another for business class tickets.
+A total of 300261 distinct flight booking options was extracted from the site.
+Data was collected for 50 days, from February 11th to March 31st, 2022.
+Data source was secondary data and was collected from Ease my trip website.